 John Dickerson

-John Dickerson is a CBS senior national correspondent and Chief Political Analyst.
+John Dickerson is co-anchor of "CBS Evening News" and anchor of "CBS Evening News Plus."
 He is also a Contributing Writer to The Atlantic and is co-host of the Slate Political Gabfest.

 About John

-In addition to his political work, Dickerson has interviewed a wide range of people including Apple CEO Tim Cook, Stephen Colbert, actors Glenda Jackson and Christian Bale, authors Colson Whitehead and Tara Westover and musicians John Prine, Jon Batiste and Dave Matthews.
-You can also find all of Dickerson's appearances on the Late Show with Stephen Colbert here.
+In addition to his political work, Dickerson has interviewed a wide range of subjects including Apple CEO Tim CookStephen Colbert, actors Glenda Jackson and Christian Bale, authors Colson Whitehead and Tara Westover and musicians John PrineJon Batiste, Jason Isbell and Dave Matthews.
+You can also find all of Dickerson’s 19 appearances on the Late Show with Stephen Colbert here.

 Dickerson started his career with Time magazine, covering economics, Congress and the presidency.
 In the last four years of his twelve at the magazine, he was its White House correspondent.
 From 2005 to 2015, he was Slate magazine’s chief political correspondent.
-He has covered the last seven presidential campaigns.
+He has covered the last nine presidential campaigns.

-He is on the board of Covenant House International.
-Dickerson resides in New York City with his family.
+Dickerson is the recipient of the Ford Prize for Distinguished Reporting on the Presidency and the David Broder Award for political reporting.
+He is also on the board of Covenant House International.
+He resides in New York City with his family.

 Download Headshot